mandrasch/ddev-pull-wp-scripts/README.md

 ## Usage

-## ddev pull ssh
+## ⚡️&nbsp;  ddev pull ssh

-Pull in your live WordPress site via SSH, your webspaces needs support for WP-CLI or mysqldump.
+Pull in your live WordPress site via SSH (and rsync).
+Your webspaces needs support for WP-CLI or mysqldump, you need to be able to connect to your SSH webspace via SSH key authentication (without password).

 1. `ddev start` (on first start)
 1. `ddev pull ssh`

-You need to be able to connect to your SSH webspace via SSH key authentication (without password).
-On first run DDEV will ask you to run `ddev auth ssh`.

-## ddev pull backup
+## 💾 &nbsp;ddev pull backup

 Create and download a BackWpUp backup-file from your live site, Import it your local DDEV project.